-The New Year is a perfect time to reflect on the past 12 months and assess what habits you want to take with you, and what you want to leave in 2012.
+The New Year is a perfect time to reflect on the past 12 months and assess what habits you want to take with you, and what you want to leave behind.
 Yes, resolutions can both feel and be hard to keep, but they don’t have to be.
 “Usually when people fail to accomplish their mission for a healthier life they don’t set achievable goals and have a lack of commitment,” says Maribet Rivera-Brut, nutritionist and American Heart Association volunteer.
 “And ‘commitment’ is the key word here.”

 It takes 21 days to make a habit and only one day to break it, says Maribet, so keep your focus.
 To ensure success, follow these rules: